-The Osteopathic Manipulative Medicine I & II courses are designed to provide the student with a fundamental understanding of the principles and philosophies of osteopathic medicine, and to carry these forward to a deeper appreciation of the applications of OMM in clinical medicine.
+The Osteopathic Manipulative Medicine I & II courses are designed to provide the student with a fundamental understanding of the principles and philosophies of osteopathic medicine, and to carry this forward to a deeper appreciation of the applications of OMM in clinical medicine.
 This understanding will allow students to build a foundation of osteopathic knowledge and prepare them to offer their patients an integrated approach to medical care.
 The courses emphasize diagnosis and treatment using current anatomic, biomechanical, and physiologic principles and provide a foundation for continued education and development within Osteopathic Medicine.
 The OMM course faculty work in conjunction with other departments to complement and integrate the anatomical and physiologic knowledge received within the systems courses.

-OM5115 Principles of Clinical Practice I 5.0 Credit Hours OM5216 Principles of Clinical Practice II
+OM5103 Principles of Clinical Practice I 2.0 Credit Hours OM5203 Principles of Clinical Practice II 2.5 Credit Hours

-Principles of Clinical Practice I & II are the first two courses in a four course series which teaches basic clinical skills & medicine, and fosters: information literacy; evidence-based practice; cultural awareness; doctor/patient communications, including use of interpreters; accessibility to, and assessment of, current medical information; presenting medical information to colleagues and attending physicians; and issues related to the ethics of medical decisionmaking.
-These courses are taught over the two semesters of curricular year one, and are coordinated with the concurrently presented systems courses.
-The courses are designed to provide the knowledge and educational experiences that will allow the student to develop active learning skills, acquire medical and social knowledge, develop the skills needed to complete a comprehensive or focused medical history and physical examination, practice documentation skills, demonstrate competency in basic clinical procedures, developskills in integrating information from laboratory and imaging results, interprofessional interactions within the healthcare team, and to gain the necessary knowledge and skills across the full extent of the clinical practice of medicine.
+Principles of Clinical Practice I (OM 5103) is the first course in a four-course series (OM 5203, OM6116 & OM6216) which teaches basic clinical skills & medicine, and fosters: information literacy; evidencebased practice; cultural awareness; doctor/patient communications, including use of interpreters; accessibility to, and assessment of, current medical information; presenting medical information to colleagues and attending physicians; and issues related to the ethics of medical decision- making.
+This course is taught over the fall semester of curricular year one and is coordinated with the concurrently presented systems courses.
+The course is designed to provide the knowledge and educational experiences that will allow the student to develop active learning skills, acquire medical and social knowledge, develop the skills needed to complete a comprehensive or focused medical history and physical examination, documentation skills, demonstrate competency in basic clinical procedures, develop skills in integrating information from laboratory and imaging results, interprofessional interactions within the healthcare team, and to gain the necessary knowledge and skills across the full extent of the clinical practice of medicine.